 Grab one of the bench seats by the exposed and weathered red-brick wall, but be sure to bring a crowd because you’ll want to try everything.

 3. Campos Coffee

-If you’re after coffee with a conscience, then Campos Coffee in Fortitude Valley is for you.
+If you’re after coffee with a conscience, then Campos Coffee Long Island in Newstead is for you.
 As well as using ethically sourced specialty-grade beans, Campos has a social heart; funding projects throughout Africa such as a school in Ethiopia and surgery for children in need in Rwanda.
-So settle down among the cascading greenery and know that Campos is brewing something really special.
+So settle down in their largest flagship café and know that Campos is brewing something really special.